HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

     The file alice.txt has about 29461 words.

-where the `split()` method separates a string into parts wherever it finds a space and stores all the parts of the string in a list.
+where the `split()` method separates a string into parts wherever it finds a space and stores all the parts of the string in a <i class="emphasize">list</i>.
 The result is a list of words from the string, although some punctuation may also appear with some of the words.
-BTW, the count is a little high because extra information is provided by the publisher in the text file used here.
+BTW, the count is a little high because extra information is provided by the publisher in the text file.

 Afterwards, by wrapping above code snippet in a function `count_words()`, we can easily work with multiple files:

+Similarly, we can download text files `siddhartha.txt` and `little_women.txt` from resource[^2].
+{: .notice--primary}

 ```python